alpacahq/user-docs/content/trading-on-alpaca/paper-trading.md

 Paper trading is a real-time simulation environment where you can test your code.
 You can reset and test your algorithm as much as you want using free, real-time market data.
 Paper trading simulates crypto trading as well.
-Everything on the broker side behaves the same way as the live account except the orders aren't routed to the real exchanges.
+Paper trading works the same way as live trading end to end - except the order is not routed a live exchange.
 Instead, the system simulates the order filling based on the real-time quotes.

 When you run your algorithm with the live market, there are many